ericman314/UnitMath/README.md

 ```

 You must at least extend the `add`, `mul`, ... functions.
 If you try to use custom types without extending all of unitmath's internal arithmetic functions, you will probably receive a `TypeError`.

+## Contributing

+This is a community-supported project; all contributions are welcome.
+Please open an issue or submit a pull request.

+## Acknowledgements

+Many thanks to Jos de Jong (@josdejong), the original author of `Unit.js`, who suggested the idea of splitting the file off from [Math.js](https://mathjs.org/) and into its own library.

+## License

+Unitmath is released under the Apache-2.0 license.